-Breakfast is scheduled from 8 to10 a.m. and includes cooked-to-order eggs, omelets, French toast or buffet style cereals, breads, cheeses, meats, juice and coffee.
+Breakfast is scheduled from 8 to10am and includes cooked-to-order meals of eggs, omelets, French toast or buffet style cereals, breads, cheeses, meats, juice and coffee.
 A bowl of fresh fruit, straight from area farms, is always available as are soft drinks and liquor.

-Breads are delightful and our cast of characters show a special fondness for a white bread with poppy seeds.
+Breads are delightful and our cast of characters shows a special fondness for a white bread with poppy seeds.

-Lunch is served at 12:30.
+Lunch is served at 12:30pm.
 One of the most popular lunches in the week is actually served buffet style and includes freshly made quiche, cold meats and cheese, salads and dessert.
-Other lunches include the area specialty, beef bourignon done to perfection.
+Other lunches also include the area specialty, beef bourignon done to perfection.

 Dinner are three course affairs: served at 7:30, the meal feature such entrees as beef filet, fish, rack of lamb, chicken, wondrous cheeses and desserts and two options for wine.
 Each course is served with an explanation from the chef.